misrab/docs/Dai.md

 ## Liquidation and Shoring-up Liquidity

 To ensure there is always enough collateral in the system to cover the value of all outstanding Dai (according to the Target Price), a CDP can be liquidated if it is deemed too risky.
-The Dai Credit System decides when to liquidate a CDP by comparing the Risk Parameter called the Liquidation Ratio with the actual collateral-to-debt ratio of the CDP.
+The Dai Credit System decides when to liquidate a CDP by comparing a Risk Parameter called the Liquidation Ratio with the actual collateral-to-debt ratio of the CDP.

 Each type of collateral asset has its own unique Liquidation Ratio controlled by MKR voters and decided based on the risk profile of that particular asset.
 The Dai Credit System uses Oracles to measure the market price of collateral held in CDPs.
 Oracles are trusted external actors tasked with providing continuous price data.